 Hi, I’m Kris.

-As a Christian women’s speaker, I teach the practical steps for renewing your mind, growing in faith and discovering your God-given purpose to help women live an abundant and joyful life.
+As a Christian speaker, I teach the practical steps for renewing your mind, growing in faith and discovering your God-given purpose to help you live an abundant and joyful life.

 I know this 5-day Devotional Email Series will be a huge step in faith.